aoloe/cpp-console/README.md

 - If the backspace (`\`) is not followed by a double quote or a backslash, it is inserted literally and so is the following character.
 - `help commandName` returns the help string for `commandName`.
 - `help commands` returns the list of commands with their descriptions.
-- No direct output: print builds a string that is returned on demand
+- No direct output: `print()` builds a string that can be returned to the caller.

 ### Reserved words